EmoryMLIP/emory-reu-ret-website/content/projects/2022-implicit/index.md

 Note: Two metrics are commonly used for assessing the quality of reconstructed images: the peak-signal-to-noise ratio (PSNR, a positive number, best at $+\infty$) and the structural similarity index measure (SSIM, also positive, best at $1$).

 ## Acknowledgements
 We sincerely thank the guidance of our mentor, Dr. Samy Wu Fung, and other mentors at Emory University for the opportunity.
-This work is supported in part by the US National Science Foundation awards DMS-2051019 and DMS-1751636.

 ## More About the Team
 **Linghai Liu** is a rising senior at Brown University, double concentrating in applied mathematics - computer science and mathematics.
 His main interests lie at the intersection of statistical theory, machine learning, and optimization.
 Outside of work, he enjoys reading novels and watching animes.

 **Shuaicheng Tong** is a rising junior at the University of California, Los Angeles, majoring in applied mathematics and minoring in statistics.
 He is interested in optimization and machine learning.
 He volunteers at the UCLA Statistics Club where he tutors mathematics and statistics.
 Outside of school, he enjoys working out, hiking, and watching Star Wars shows.

-**Lisa Zhao** is a rising sophomore at the University of California, Berkeley, double majoring in statistics and economics with a concentration in business administration.
+**Lisa Zhao** is a rising sophomore at the University of California, Berkeley, double majoring in statistics and economics.
 She is interested in learning  about how statistics is used as a powerful tool in finance.
 Outside of work, she enjoys swimming, drawing, and watching TV shows.